david-zhou/UberDriver/README.md

 You will also need to run:
 - server https://github.com/david-zhou/uberserver
-- and the driver app https://github.com/david-zhou/UberDriver,
+- and the user app https://github.com/david-zhou/UberClone,
 and put the server IP in the strings file.

 For using Google Maps, Google Places and all other Google features, you need an API_KEY, so go to https://console.developers.google.com/project and get one